SkyWalker541/PT-SkyWalker541-Low-GPU-Cost-Pixel-Transparency-Shader/README.md

 On modern displays and emulators, those same pixels render as bright white, which was never the intended look and can be visually jarring.

+I specifically created this shader to use on my TrimUI Brick with NextUI.

 Gameboy (Zelda's Adventure)
 Without and With Shader - Native